NBC confirms it’s switching to a redrawn peacock logo, updated type

 Another significant change is that the network updated NBC Tinker, its proprietary sans serif font that’s spelled out the letters “NBC” (as well as appearing on the “NBC presents” vanity card introduced in 2018) under the icon for entertainment-related designs since 2013, to be bolder and with slightly wider spacing between letters.

-NBC worked with Capacity Studios to create the font.
+NBC worked with Capacity Studios to create the font, which is influenced by Sweet Sans.

 The typography update is a particular improvement— the previous lettering felt a bit like it was trying to make a statement but couldn’t quite make it all the way, perhaps because its stroke widths didn’t quite mesh with the shapes and spacing of the peacock icon.